mmachenry/try-serverless-haskell/README.md

 # try-haskell-serverless

+Introduction
+---
+This repository is a write up of my experience implementing an AWS Lambda function in Haskell using serverless-haskell.
+I'm writting up the process as an compliment to the existing documentation to record the solutions to the few hiccups I ran into and also provide a working demo to anyone who wants it.

+Implementing a basic Lambda function
+---
 I started off following the [serverless-haskell documentation](https://hackage.haskell.org/package/serverless-haskell-0.6.7) but I had to make sure to read the 0.6.7 which is what's available in Stack